sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Create new SATRE specification issue
 ```

-2. You should be able to select a template for the issue you want to create - you can choose from the available options, or `Open a blank issue` of no template is right.
+2. You should be able to select a template for the issue you want to create - you can choose from the available options, or `Open a blank issue` if no template is right.

 3. Fill in the template and select `Submit new issue`.